 A Shortcut to Classical Conditioning - Exposure Therapies

-Horses are a prey animal with an enormous amygdala.
-For this reason horses live in a heightened state of fear much of the time.
-They needed this fear detection superpower long ago in the wild so they could detect the presence of a predator early enough to have a chance at getting away.
-In the horse world, there is a common practice of desensitization.
+Horses are prey animals with an enormous amygdala.
+For this reason, horses live in a heightened state of fear much of the time.
+They need this fear detection superpower in the wild so they can detect the presence of a predator early enough to have a chance at getting away.
+In the human-horse world, there is a common practice of desensitization.
 When a horse is scared of something, which could be anything from the sound a tarp or plastic bag makes to a riding lawn mower, the more exposure to the scary object the better.
 It's not safe for humans to be around horses that spook at the drop of a hat because they are upwards of a thousand pounds.
 If they get so scared they run in a panic, the handler might get run right over.
-To minimize this risk, the handler will intentionally expose them to the scary object, wait for their fear response to relax ever so slightly and then retreat from the scary object, take a short break and then go back to the scary object again.
+To minimize this risk, the handler will intentionally expose them to the scary object, wait for their fear response to relax ever so slightly, and then retreat from the scary object, take a short break and then go back to the scary object again.
 The repetition of this process allows the horse to make new associations with the scary object.
 After they have been exposed to it a hundred times and their handler was right there with them to protect them, they learn that it's not a scary object after all and trust is built.

-The effects MDMA has on memory recall coupled with the feelings of euphoria and safety that accompany it allow for this exposure therapy to unfold over the course of one treatment.
-When the clients can recall trauma's that happened a decade ago as if they occurred just yesterday and process them without the triggered fear response, without feeling unsafe, the effects are lasting. ”In context of PTSD treatment, the authors posit that reducing details of emotional events may be advantageous to re-encode trauma memories with novel emotional associations.”
+The effects MDMA has on memory recall coupled with the feelings of euphoria and safety that accompany it allows for this exposure therapy to unfold throughout one treatment.
+When the clients can recall traumas that happened a decade ago as if they occurred just yesterday and process them without the triggered fear response, without feeling unsafe, the effects are lasting. ”In context of PTSD treatment, the authors suggest that reducing details of emotional events may be advantageous to re-encode trauma memories with novel emotional associations.”
 (Allison A. Feduccia a, Michael C. Mithoefer, 2018) ”Hypothetically, when trauma memories are retrieved while under the influence of MDMA during therapy, a strong prediction error is generated by the unique internal state of MDMA-stimulated elevation of neurochemicals/hormones and the supportive therapeutic setting.
 This mismatch of experience, i.e. recall of memory with strong fear/anxiety vs. recall with additional emotions such as love or empathy, would allow for an update of information through molecular mechanisms.”